charbugs/emphasize/README.md

 ## Overview

 #### What is Emphasize?
 Emphasize is a browser extension for Chrome that provides **advanced text search tools**.
-These tools can be applied to any webpage that is loaded in the browser.
-As a result text sections of the webpage will be annotated. **Annotations** can comprise two things:
+These tools can be applied to any web page that is loaded in the browser.
+As a result, text sections of the web page will be annotated. **Annotations** can comprise two things:

 * Highlightings of text sections
 * Comments that will be shown as little popups near the highlighted text sections

 #### Give me an example!

-For example such a tool may highlight technical terms in a webpage and provide a short explanation for each of these terms that will be shown as popups near the terms.
+For example, such a tool may highlight technical terms in a web page and provide a short explanation for each of these terms that will be shown as popups near them.

 #### Emphasize is extensible

-Emphasize is extensible, i.e. people can write their own text search tools and integrate it to the extension.
-In this regard Emphasize is meant as an framework for the development of text analysis tools that work in the browser.
-Emphasize aims to make this easy by taking care of some common tasks like extracting the webpage text, splitting text to words, converting search results to visible annotations etc.
+Emphasize is extensible, i.e. people can write their own text search tools and integrate them into the extension.
+In this regard, Emphasize is meant as an framework for the development of text analysis tools that work in the browser.
+Emphasize aims to make this easy by taking care of some common tasks like extracting web page text, splitting text into words, converting search results into visible annotations etc.

 #### What is a marker?

 Text search tools integrated in Emphasize are called markers.
-A marker is programm that takes as input a list of words (the webpage text) and outputs instructions that determine which of these words (or sequences of words) should be annotated.
-Emphasize then converts these instructions in visible annotations within the webpage.
+A marker is a program that takes a list of words (the web page text) as input and outputs indications which of these words (or sequences of words) should be annotated.
+Emphasize then converts these indications into visible annotations within the web page.

-#### How are markers integrated to Emphasize?
+#### How are markers integrated into Emphasize?

-A marker is a webservice listening on a HTTP URL.
-In this way a marker can be integrated to Emphasize.
-When a marker is registered to Emphasize the marker supplies it's setup which determines how the marker will be displayed within the user interface of Emphasize and what information the marker expects from the user to work properly (e.g. a search term).
-When the user applies a marker to a webpage Emphasize connects to the marker, pass the webpage text and other informations, waits for the results of the marker's analysis and converts this results to visible annotations within the wepage text.
+A marker is a web service listening on an HTTP URL.
+This way, a marker can be integrated into Emphasize.
+When a marker is registered with Emphasize, the marker supplies its setup, which determines how the marker will be displayed within the user interface of Emphasize and what information the marker expects from the user to work properly (e.g. a search term).
+When the user applies a marker to a web page, Emphasize connects to the marker, passes the web page text and other information, waits for the results of the marker's analysis and converts these results into visible annotations within the web page text.

 #### What programming language are markers written in?

-As Emphasize and markers talk to each other over HTTP a marker can be written in almost any programming language as long as the marker adheres to the communication protocol that Emphasize defines for data exchange.
+As Emphasize and markers talk to each other over HTTP, a marker can be written in almost any programming language, as long as the marker adheres to the communication protocol that Emphasize defines for data exchange.

 #### Users can register and remove markers

-Markers can be registered to Emphasize by entering the marker's url in the user interface.
-Emphasize will request the setup of the marker and perform some validation checks.
-If everything is ok the marker will be shown in the marker list of the user interface and can be applied to a webpage.
-Likewise markers can be removed from Emphasize.
+Markers can be registered with Emphasize by entering their URL via the user interface.
+Emphasize will then request the setup of the marker and perform some validation checks.
+If everything is ok, the marker will be shown in the marker list of the user interface and can be applied to a web page.
+Likewise, markers can be removed from Emphasize.

 #### Public and local markers

 A marker can be public to each user of Emphasize if the URL the marker is listening on is a public URL.
-Conversly a marker can be for private or for testing use if the marker listening on a local URL.
+Conversly, a marker can be for private or for testing use if listening on a local URL.

 #### Where to find public markers?

-Currently there is no standard way to get to public markers.
-I plan to create a repository where developers can publish markers so that users can search this repository and register markers to their instance of Emphasize.
-For now I provide a simple [list of public markers](#list-of-public-markers) on this page.
+Currently, there is no standard way of finding public markers.
+I plan to create a repository where developers can publish markers so that users can search that repository and register markers with their instance of Emphasize.
+For now, I provide a simple [list of public markers](#list-of-public-markers) on this page.

 ## Installation

 * [Emphasize can be installed from Chrome Web Store](https://chrome.google.com/webstore/detail/emphasize/akkppidlpcckbggkbbkfjobkaahbgajk)

-* You need **Chrome Version 55 or greater**
+* You need **Chrome Version 55 or later**

-* **Note** that Emphasize cannot be found by searching the Webstore.
+* **Note** that Emphasize cannot be found by searching the Web Store.
 This is because Emphasize is currently a **beta version**.
-So you have to follow link above.
+So you have to follow the link above.

 ## Usage

-### Applying a marker to a webpage
+### Applying a marker to a web page

 * Open the user interface through the toolbar button.
 You will see a list of registered markers.

-* Click on a marker and you will led to the view of the marker.
+* Click on a marker and you will be led to the marker view.

-* In the marker view you will see a description of the marker's purpose and perhaps some usage hints.
+* In the marker view, you will see a description of the marker's purpose and perhaps some usage hints.

-* Some markers want you to enter some informations like a search term before you can apply the marker.
+* Some markers want you to enter some information, like a search term, before you can apply them.

-* Apply a marker to the current webpage by clicking the apply button.
+* Apply a marker to the current web page by clicking the apply button.

-* If everthing went well Emphasize will annotate the webpage text.
+* If everthing went well, Emphasize will annotate the web page text.

 ### Working with highlightings

-* For the sake of differentiation each marker has it's own unique color.
-This color appears in highlightings as well as in some places at the user interface.
+* For the sake of differentiation, each marker has its own unique color.
+This color appears in highlightings as well as in some places in the user interface.

-* You can temporary hide the highlightings of the marker by switching the toggle button.
+* You can temporarily hide the highlightings of a marker by switching the toggle button.

-* You can reset the marker which means that the highlightings will be removed from the webpage.
+* You can reset a marker, which means that the highlightings will be removed from the web page.

-* You can apply multiple markers to a webpage at the same time.
-Text sections that are targeted by two or more markers got a gray background.
+* You can apply multiple markers to a web page at the same time.
+Text sections that are targeted by two or more markers will have a gray background.

-* Note that for now Emphasize currently lacks the ability to navigate through the highlightings in the webpage.
+* Note that, at the moment, Emphasize lacks the ability to navigate through the highlightings on the web page.

 ### Working with commenting popups

-* Some markers will add comments to the highlighted parts of the webpage text.
+* Some markers will add comments to the highlighted parts of the web page text.

-* This comments become visible as little popups if you click on the highlighted text part.
+* These comments become visible as little popups if you click on the highlighted text.

-### Registering a marker to Emphasize
+### Registering a marker with Emphasize

 * Switch to the registration tab in the user interface.

-* Enter the URL of the marker to the input field and click the register button.
+* Enter the URL of the marker into the input field and click the register button.

-* If there was an issue while requesting the setup Emphasize will show an error message.
+* If there was an issue while requesting the setup, Emphasize will show an error message.

-* If everything went well the marker will be visible in the marker list.
+* If everything went well, the marker will be visible in the marker list.

 ### Updating markers

-* Markers will be automatically updated when the browser starts.
+* Markers will be updated automatically when the browser starts.

 ## List of Public Markers

-Here is a list of public markers that can be registered to Emphasize.
+Here is a list of public markers that can be registered with Emphasize.
 Just copy the URL and enter it in the registration tab of Emphasize.

 ---

 **Regular Expression Search**

-This marker highlights words in a webapge that match a given regular expression.
+This marker highlights words on a web page that match a given regular expression.

 `http://h2706860.stratoserver.net/em-regex-search`